-Rationale: Some stakeholders identified the potential for a re-launch and re-naming of scheme.

-Shepparton Show Me in order to keep the branding and focus for the program 'fresh' with the target market.
-This would be a re-branding exercise rather than a change in the rationale and objectives of the Shepparton Show Me weekends.
-The lack of consistency creates confusion for shoppers and undermines attempts to activate the centre outside normal business hours.
-A scheme that creates a set of 'core hours' for various business types within the CBD would potentially make the centre more attractive as a destination outside of normal weekday business hours.
-Traders that adopt the core trading hours relevant to their business type could potentially be rewarded through free advertising or other promotional support provided by Council or
+Rationale: Some stakeholders identified the potential for a re-launch and re-naming of Shepparton Show Me in order to keep the branding and focus for the program 'fresh' with the target market.
+This would be a re-branding exercise rather than a change in the rationale and objectives of the Shepparton Show Me scheme.